-The Royal Tennis Court is a private members’ club.
-The club is constituted as a registered company limited by guarantee.
+The Royal Tennis Court is a private members' club.
+The club is constituted as a private company limited by guarantee.
 All members of the club are automatically members of the registered company.
 The club is run by a Board of Directors elected by the members.

 Comfortable Club Rooms, including a dining room with kitchen facilities and a secluded walled garden, are available to members and guests.
 The club rooms are available for hire by members.
 The club has an active policy of arranging a number of social events throughout the year.
 Day-to-day tennis activities at the club are arranged by the Head Professional and his assistants.
 The professional team arranges a wide range of tournaments to suit all playing standards.

 All court bookings are made though the professionals.
 Members may make up to a maximum of three court bookings ahead.
 In the case of full members, at least one of these bookings must be off-peak.

 Cancellations must be notified to the professionals by no later than mid-day two days before the day of the booking, eg on the 1st if your booking is on the 3rd.
 Failure to do so will result in the member concerned being liable for the relevant court fee.